Temporal Scaling Law for Large Language Models: Introduction

-Prior works of scaling laws typically predict the final test loss of \textit{fully-trained LLMs with a given computational budget} after completing their pre-training \textit{with mostly fixed hyperparameters} (e.g., data mixture proportions, weight decay, etc.)~\citep{DBLP:journals/corr/abs-2001-08361,DBLP:journals/corr/abs-2010-14701,DBLP:conf/cvpr/ChertiBWWIGSSJ23,DBLP:conf/icml/AghajanyanYCHHZ23}.
-However, variations in training hyperparameters also significantly influence the final test loss in a complicated way \citep{DBLP:journals/corr/abs-2203-03466,DBLP:journals/corr/abs-2305-10429}.
-That underscores the need for a more fine-grained scaling law, which can \textit{predict the \underline{temporal} evolution of the test loss as training steps scale up under different training hyperparameters} on a fixed model size and data scale.
-Such a temporal scaling law is complementary to prior works, because it further enables the identification of better training hyperparameters, such as data configurations and learning rates, after the model size and data scale are determined based on previous research.
-Considering that many current LLMs are trained with hyperparameters selected on a much smaller one due to computational costs, our work addresses the recognized issue that hyperparameters like data mixture proportions~\citep{DBLP:conf/nips/Xie0DDLLLL0Y23} and regularization hyperparameters~\citep{DBLP:journals/corr/abs-2203-03466} are not always transferrable from a small language model to a much larger one, via proposing a two-stage pipeline to directly select hyperparameters on the target LLM.
-Furthermore, such a temporal scaling law provides a theoretical basis for studying some training dynamics of LLMs.
-Despite the broad applications, prior works have not explored practical scaling laws from the temporal perspective.
+Prior works of scaling laws typically predict the final test loss of \textit{fully-trained LLMs with a given computational budget} after completing pretraining \textit{with mostly fixed hyperparameters} (like data mixture proportions, weight decay, etc.)~\cite{DBLP:journals/corr/abs-2001-08361,DBLP:journals/corr/abs-2010-14701,DBLP:conf/cvpr/ChertiBWWIGSSJ23,DBLP:conf/icml/AghajanyanYCHHZ23}.
+However, variations in training hyperparameters also significantly influence the final test loss in a complicated way \cite{DBLP:journals/corr/abs-2203-03466,DBLP:journals/corr/abs-2305-10429}.
+That underscores the need for a more fine-grained scaling law, which is to \textit{predict the \underline{temporal} evolution of the test loss as training steps scale up under different training hyperparameters} on a fixed model size.
+Such a temporal scaling law is supposed to be complementary to prior works, because it further enables the direct identification of better training hyperparameters on the target LLM after the model size and data scale are determined based on previous research.
+Furthermore, such a temporal scaling law can also provide a theoretical basis for studying more training dynamics of LLMs.
+Despite broad applications, prior works have not explored practical scaling laws from the temporal perspective.